ryanclark/enhanced-farm/README.md

 Your worker is just a function that is called whenever there is a spare child process to run it.
 You'll need to export it via `module.exports` unless you specify the exported method name in the options.

-The worker function is called with three methods on it's `this` context.
+The worker function is called with four methods on it's `this` context.

 #### error(err)